 Sometimes it is not clear whether there is “too much milk” or not.
-Some of the symptoms encountered with oversupply have similarities with other issues such as normal engorgement in the early weeks, mastitis, reflux, cows’ milk protein allergy, lactose overload, colic or a baby who has a poor latch or an uncoordinated suck.
-An IBCLC lactation consultant can help you work out whether you really do have too much milk or whether breastfeeding management or your baby’s latch could be improved.
+Some of the symptoms encountered with oversupply have similarities with other issues such as normal engorgement in the early weeks, mastitis, reflux, cows’ milk protein allergy, lactose overload, colic, or a baby who has a poor latch (the way a baby is attached to the breast) or an uncoordinated suck.
+A breastfeeding specialist such as an IBCLC lactation consultant can help you work out whether you really do have too much milk or whether breastfeeding management or your baby’s latch could be improved.

 In most cases the more milk the better

 It’s important not to assume that plenty of milk is always a problem needing action.
 Jack Newman, Canadian paediatrician and breastfeeding expert, cautions against labelling a mother with oversupply; he says that generally the more breast milk the mother has the better.1 He explains that if an ample milk supply is seen as a problem and a mother is advised to reduce her milk volume (see below), it is possible that her supply could reduce so much that she now has the opposite problem of “not enough milk”.
 In most cases following the principles in One Breast or Two per Feed? allows milk production to balance with a baby’s needs.